 Effects of Trauma

-Trauma requires effective treatment.
+Trauma requires effective care and rehabilitation at a professional treatment center.
 A solid support system or supportive treatment team can help alter the entire outcome of an individual’s life.
-Trauma that remains untreated can cause the following negative consequences:
+Trauma that remains untreated at a rehab center can cause the following negative consequences:

 - Illnesses or physical problems